 Rebecca Brandewyne Historical Romances

 No Gentle Love capitalized on the bodice ripper style of the 1970s.
-Indeed, her first three romances are unapologetic bodice rippers that include continent-hopping, rape or attempted rape, extreme violence, and/or multiple sex partners.
+Indeed, her first three romances are unapologetic bodice rippers, including continent-hopping, rape or attempted rape, extreme violence, and/or multiple sex partners.

 Rose of Rapture, her fourth novel, was about love during the English Wars of the Roses and still old-school in style.
-Moving forward, however, Brandewyne’s books would have a more Gothic tone., be they set in the American West or in England.
+Moving forward, however, Brandewyne’s books would have a more Gothic tone, be they set in the American West or in Regency or Victorian-era England.

 Beyond Historical Romance & Legacy

-Brandewyne also wrote two science-fantasy romance novels, Passion Moon Rising and Beyond the Starlit Frost, which also were part of an uncompleted trilogy, The Chronicles of Tintagel.
+Brandewyne also wrote two science-fantasy romance novels for Pocket Books, Passion Moon Rising and Beyond the Starlit Frost.
+These books made up another uncompleted trilogy called The Chronicles of Tintagel.

 After leaving Warner Books, Brandewyne turned her hand to writing contemporary, category, paranormal, and Gothic romances for Harlequin/Mira & Silhouette.

 Some of the prestigious literary awards won by Brandewyne include the Classic Award, Golden Quill Award, Bronze Pen Award, Gold Certificate, Reviewer’s Choice Award, Reviewer’s Choice Certificate, Career Achievement Award, Novelist of the Year of Historical Romance, and more.
 Brandewyne has been labeled as one of the “Leading Ladies of Love.”

 Unfortunately, Ms. Brandewyne has disappeared from the romance genre entirely.
 In fact, I could find no information about her on the internet since the release of her last book in 2009 other than that she lives in Kansas with her son.